Aonkon132/fastapi-task-manager/README.md

 If you have any questions or issues, please:
 1. Check existing [Issues](https://github.com/Aonkon132/taskflow/issues)
-2. Create a new issue with detailed description
+2. Create a new issue with a detailed description
 3. Contact via email: aonkonmallick132@gmail.com

 ---